The Thing About Losing Everything

 Like to have lost all of the things that I feel like

+defined me or were kind of physical manifestations of my past.
 It really feels like I was severed from my past self and I just exist in the present now.

-And I think part of it is just like not having those objects that proved that I had a childhood, that proved that I like.
+And I think part of it is just like not having those objects that proved that I had a childhood, that proved that I like

-Like, you can't keep everything in your head all at once or in your body.
+And they were a place to keep memories.
+Like you can't keep everything in your head all at once or in your body.

-Like, it's too, it's too much.
+Like it's too much.

 So they were like little places where I could outsource my memory to these objects and let them be and then like connect with those memories later by holding those objects or looking at them.